Big names meet at BMO, Petke debuts on RSL bench: What's on tap for Week 6

 Orlando City SC vs. New York Red Bulls

-New York began the year impressively enough, winning 2-1 at Atlanta in the opener before beating Colorado 1-0 at home in Week 2, but have struggled in their last three matches.
-The Red Bulls are winless in their last three, falling 3-1 at Seattle on March 19, held to a scoreless draw at home against RSL on March 25 and getting handled 4-1 by Houston last Saturday.
+New York began the year impressively enough, winning 2-1 at Atlanta in the opener before beating Colorado 1-0 at home in Week 2, but have struggled in recent weeks.
+The Red Bulls are winless in their last three, falling 3-1 at Seattle on March 19, playing to a scoreless draw at home against RSL on March 25 and getting handled 4-1 by Houston last Saturday.
 The 4-2-2-2 isn’t really clicking yet, and Orlando – who lost 2-0 at Columbus last weekend – have looked good at home this year, particularly when star striker Cyle Larin is on his game.
-If he can get on the board again on Saturday, the Lions will have a good shot at handing the Red Bulls their third defeat in four matches.
+If he can get on the board again on Sunday, the Lions will have a good shot at handing the Red Bulls their third defeat in four matches.

 Sporting Kansas City vs. Colorado Rapids